mitchellfagert/stock-analysis/README.md

 #### Refactoring the Stock Analysis Code

 Refactoring helped me solidify my understanding of important VBA concepts and pushed me to think about solving a problem in a different way.
 By the end of this project's code was faster and cleaner for any user to understand.
-In my opinion few disadvantages werediscovered.
-One arguement could be made in regards to how much time I spent refactoring and the overall improvment in speed of computation.
+In my opinion few disadvantages were discovered.
+One arguement could be made in regards to how much time I spent refactoring.
 Are a few hours of time worth saving approximately .6875 seconds?
+In most scenarios, yes, however for this specific project the original code written would have sufficed.

-Overall, I still believe the advantages of refactoring code outweighed any disadvantage I could devise.
+Overall, I still believe the advantages of refactoring code outweighed any disadvantage and creating this project improved my coding mindset and thought process.